MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/cluster/configure/Configure-a-Remote-Access-Cluster.md

 author: coreyp
 ---
 # Configure a Remote Access Cluster

+>Applies To: Windows Server Technical Preview

-Windows Server® 2016 Technical Preview and Windows Server® 2012 combine DirectAccess and Routing and Remote Access Service (RRAS) VPN into a single Remote Access role.
+Windows Server� 2016 Technical Preview and Windows Server� 2012 combine DirectAccess and Routing and Remote Access Service (RRAS) VPN into a single Remote Access role.
 This overview provides an introduction to the configuration steps required to deploy a single Windows Server 2016 Technical Preview or  Windows Server 2012  Remote Access server in a load-balanced cluster.

 -   [Step 1: Implement a single server Remote Access deployment](assetId:///3ea23db1-cd55-4be0-a9d1-a1e657122c9e).